gohugoio/hugoThemesSiteBuilder/README.md

 To make your theme more accessible to users across the globe, it would be helpful if you could include an English translation of the README, at the very least.

 > **Note**: If you add screenshots to the README, please make sure to use absolute file paths instead of relative ones (like `/images/screenshot.png`).
 Relative paths work great on GitHub/GitLab, but they don't correspond to the directory structure of [themes.gohugo.io](https://themes.gohugo.io/) website.
 Therefore, browsers will not be able to display screenshots if relative paths are used.

+## Note on outdated themes

+Themes that have not been updated in the past few years are removed as per the current policy.
+Even if your theme is fully functional, it is recommended that you periodically check and confirm its compatibility with the latest versions of Hugo.

 ## FAQ